Education

 Tip #2: Reach Out to Old Clients

-If you need more projects to work on, try reaching out to old clients to see if they have any work available.
-Your email might be just the call to action they needed to go forward with a new project.
-You can start this by asking your recent employers if they have worked for you.
+If you need more projects, try contacting old clients to see if they have any work available.
+Your email might be just the call to action required for a new project.
+You can ask your recent employers if they have worked for you.
 The worst thing is that businesses will hold onto your resume and contact details.
 The best outcome is they have a project you can start on immediately.

 Tip #3: Cold Call

-If you need more work, find a business that could use your services and give them a call or send them an email.
+If you need more work, find a business that could use your services and call or email them.
 Many times, cold calling is much more effective than you might think.

 Tip #4: Grow Your Online Presence